ilovejs/AlgorithmComplexity/README.md

 - @Exponential
 - @Factorial

-The library comes with IntelliJ IDEA plugin that analyzes your code and in trivial cases informs about algorithm complexity problems.
+The library comes with IntelliJ IDEA plugin that analyzes your code and in trivial cases informs about algorithm complexity complexity related contracts that have been violated.

 ## Example: